Jesssullivan/mo-image-identifier/README.md

 - Fetches & saves off gbif archive to `./static/`
   - Checks the archive, tries loading it into memory etc
-- Fetches Leaflet Annotator binary & licenses from [JessSullivan/MerlinAI-Interpreters](https://github.com/Jesssullivan/MerlinAI-Interpreters);  Need to commit annotator *(as of 03/16/21)*, still fussing with a version for Mushroom Observer
+- Fetches Leaflet Annotator binary & licenses from [JessSullivan/MerlinAI-Interpreters](https://github.com/Jesssullivan/MerlinAI-Interpreters)
-- Generates an `images.json` file from the 500 assets selected by Joe & Nathan
+- Generates an `images.json` annotation file from the 500 assets selected by Joe & Nathan
+- Generates an `categories.json` file from the 36 annotatable classes selected by Joe & Nathan
 - Downloads, organizes the 500 selected assets from *images.mushroomoberver.org* at `./static/images/<category>/<id>.jpg`
   - writes out images archive
 - More or less randomly divvies up testing & training image sets